priyada7/EDGIE/README.md

 The repository includes sample weather files and commercial load profiles.
 However, these files for any specific county can be downloaded from https://data.openei.org/s3_viewer?bucket=oedi-data-lake&prefix=nrel-pds-building-stock%2Fend-use-load-profiles-for-us-building-stock%2F2025%2Fcomstock_amy2018_release_3%2F

+Please view ReadME.pdf for the required steps to install EDGIE.

 TROUBLESHOOT
 ------------